laninsky/GBS_SNP_filter/README.md

 ```

 ## Detailed workflow
-this bash/Rscript pipeline first filters for bi-allelic SNPs (and writes out \*.biallelic.vcf), then filters for one SNP/locus (prioritizing the SNP site found in the most individuals.
-If this is a tie, then the SNP with the highest average coverage.
-If this is a tie, then randomly selects a SNP.
-Writes this to \*.oneSNP.vcf).
+This bash/Rscript pipeline first filters for bi-allelic SNPs (and writes out \*.biallelic.vcf), then filters for one SNP/locus (prioritizing the SNP site found in the most individuals.
+If this is a tie, then the SNP with the highest average coverage is retained.
+If this is a tie, then GBS_SNP_filter randomly selects a SNP and writes this to \*.oneSNP.vcf).
 Following this, SNPs are filtered for completeness (according to the parameters you set in GBS_SNP_filter.txt.
 A vcf file with the format \*.X_Y.vcf will be written out, where X = the proportion of completeness for loci, Y = the proportion of missing data allowed per individual), then for HWE (\*.X_Y.Z_P.HWE.vcf, where Z = the p-value threshold used as a cut-off to suggest a locus is in HWD, and P = the threshold for the number of populations where HWD/LD could occur before that locus was tossed out), and finally for LD (\*.X_Y.Z_P.HWE.Q.ld.vcf, where Q = the Rsq threshold used to chuck out one out of a pair of loci in LD across P populations).

 In addition to the filtered vcf files from each step, there will be a number of other files written out: \*.log (contains the number of SNPs/samples across each \*.vcf file, and which samples/loci were binned during any of the steps); \*.X_Y.Z_P.HWE (contains the HWE p-values by row for each locus/by column for each population.
 This will only include loci that passed the completeness filter); *.X_Y.Z_P.HWE.*.pop.vcf (population specific vcf files used for the ld steps.
 These include only loci that passed the completeness and HWE filters); \*.X_Y.Z_P.HWE.\*.pop.ld (per population files containing pairs of loci in LD as defined by having a RSq >= Q); \*.X_Y.Z_P.HWE.\*.pop.log (log files from PLINK identifying the pairs of loci in LD); and \*.X_Y.Z_P.HWE.Q.rsq (contains loci removed due to LD, and the locus retained that they were in linkage with).

 # Troubleshooting
 If you find that too many SNPs are being discarded based on the SNP completeness filter (e.g. being found in >= 85% of the samples), it may be that you have had a larger-than-expected number of samples fail.
-I would suggest changing the second line of GBS_SNP_filter.txt to 0.0 and not filter SNPs based on this metric the first time around.
+I would suggest changing the second line of GBS_SNP_filter.txt to 0.0 and to therefore not filter SNPs based on completeness the first time around.
 Following filtering of the datasets for samples with high levels of missing data, you could then take the output vcf and run it through another round of filtering, bumping this second line back up to a more stringent value (e.g. 0.85)

 In the LD step, the following message is safe to ignore (introduced in v 1.11 with the switch to read_table2 - see version history below)
 ```